mathur-14/Smart-Home-Energy-Management-System/README.md

 }
 ```

-### GET - /v1/customer/:c_id/service-location/:loc_id/events/energy-used (get the total energy consumed and price with all devices for a location)
+### POST - /v1/customer/:c_id/service-location/:loc_id/events/energy-used (get the total energy consumed and price with all devices for a location)

 Request Body: